January 2015 Mazraat Amal incident

 The January 2015 Mazraat Amal incident was an airstrike against a two-car convoy that killed six Hezbollah fighters, including two prominent commanders, and a general of the Iranian Revolutionary Guards (IRGC), Mohammad Ali Allahdadi, at al-Amal Farms (Mazraat Amal) in the Quneitra District of Syria, in the Eastern Golan Heights, on 18 January 2015, during the Syrian Civil War.
-The attack was largely attributed to Israel, which did not officially confirm that it carried it out, as usual.
+The attack was largely attributed to Israel, which did not officially confirm that it carried it out.
 Hezbollah and IRGC held Israel responsible and threatened to retaliate.
 On 19 January 2015, Al-Nusra Front member Abu Azzam al-Idlibi claimed that Jihad Mughniyeh and the other Hezbollah fighters were killed in an Al-Nusra Front ambush at Jaroud in the Qalamoun Mountains in the Al-Qutayfah District northeast of Damascus, claiming that it "will be the end of the Persian project, God willing."

 Ten days later, Hezbollah launched an ambush against an Israeli military convoy in Shebaa Farms, which was seen by many sources as a retaliatory action.